Northwestern Medicine Lung Transplant Program

 Comprehensive Team Approach

 We are committed to providing coordinated, comprehensive care tailored to your needs.
-In keeping with the Northwestern Medicine value to put patients first in all we do, we also maintain open communication with your referring physician so that they can remain involved in your care.
-The care team, which includes you and your referring physician, meets regularly and includes:
+We maintain open communication with your referring physician so that they can stay involved in your care.

-- Pulmonologists: Pulmonologists specialize in lung disease and other lung conditions that can lead to transplantation.
-Your pulmonologist will perform a thorough exam, review your past medical history and determine if a transplant is the best treatment choice.
-In addition, they will help manage your condition before and after lung transplant surgery.
+- Pulmonologists: Pulmonologists are physicians who specialize in lung disease and other lung conditions that can lead to needing a transplant.
+Your pulmonologist will perform a thorough exam, review your medical history and determine if a transplant fits your needs for treatment.
+They will also help manage your condition before and after lung transplant surgery.

 - Transplant surgeons: Our transplant surgeons specialize in lung transplantation.
-Your surgeon will work collaboratively with your pulmonologist to determine if transplantation is your best treatment option.
-They also will explain the procedure and risks associated with the surgery, and will perform your surgery.
+Your surgeon will work with your pulmonologist to determine if transplantation is your best treatment option.
+They also will explain the procedure and potentials risks to you.
+They will perform your transplant.

-- Transplant nurse coordinators: Your transplant nurse coordinator will work closely with you through each step of the transplantation process.
+- Transplant nurse coordinators: Your transplant nurse coordinator will work closely with you through each step of the transplant process.

-- Transplant pharmacists: Transplant pharmacists have extensive knowledge and experience with medications needed to help prevent organ rejection.
-They will help you understand your medications’ purposes, potential side effects and interactions with other medications.
+- Transplant pharmacists: Transplant pharmacists have extensive knowledge and experience with medications that you need to help prevent organ rejection.
+They will help you understand your medications’ purposes, potential side effects and how they may interact with other medications.

-- Dietitians: Your dietitian will manage your nutrition throughout the transplant process to support your overall health.
-They will also help you with any special dietary needs to manage co-existing medical conditions.
+- Dietitians: Your dietitian will manage your nutrition throughout the transplant process.
+They will also help you with any special dietary needs.

-- Physical therapists: To help ensure you are in the best possible physical condition before and after surgery, your physical therapist will assess your individual needs and develop a tailored exercise program that allows you to build strength and endurance.
+- Physical therapists: To help ensure you are in the best possible physical condition before and after surgery, your physical therapist will assess your needs.
+Then, they will create an exercise program that will help you build strength and endurance.

-- Pulmonary rehabilitation specialists: Your pulmonary rehabilitation specialist will help with breathing exercises to increase the function of your lungs.
+- Pulmonary rehabilitation specialists: Your pulmonary rehabilitation specialist will help with breathing exercises to increase your lung function.

-- Referring physicians: Your transplant team will work with your referring physician(s) to provide ongoing care for you after surgery.
-Maintaining a relationship with your primary care physician and pulmonologist is key, as they will play a vital role in your routine care post-transplant.
+- Referring physicians: Your transplant team will work with your referring physician(s) to provide care for you after surgery.
+The relationship with your primary care physician and pulmonologist is key.
+They both play a vital role in your routine care after your transplant.

-- Social workers: Your social worker will be your advocate for any psychosocial needs you have throughout the transplant process.
+- Social workers: Your social worker will advocate to address any psychosocial needs you have during the transplant process.

 - Psychologists: Your psychologist will help you understand and cope with the stress of transplant surgery.
 They have a great deal of experience working with patients before and after lung transplant.

-- Patient liaison: Your patient liaison will coordinate and manage your referral to the Northwestern Medicine Lung Transplant Program.
-They will work to obtain necessary medical records and receive financial clearance prior to your evaluation.
+- Patient liaison: Your patient liaison will coordinate and manage your referral to the Lung Transplant Program.
+They will work to get your medical records that our team needs.
+They will also help ensure you get financial clearance from your health insurance before your evaluation.

 More Information